marcdel/open_telemetry_decorator/README.md

       end
     end

+This decorator inserts all of code to add a span to the registered tracer into your method at compile time.
+In the example above, the `do_work` method would become something like this:

+    def do_work(arg1, arg2) do
+      require OpenTelemetry.Span
+      require OpenTelemetry.Tracer

+      parent_ctx = OpenTelemetry.Tracer.current_span_ctx()

+      OpenTelemetry.Tracer.with_span "my_app.worker.do_work", %{parent: parent_ctx} do
+        ...doing work
+        do_more_work(arg1)
+      end
+    end

 We use `OpenTelemetry.Tracer.current_span_ctx()` to automatically link new spans to the current trace (if it exists and is in the same process).
 So the above example will link the `do_work` and `do_more_work` spans for you by default.

 You can provide span attributes by specifying a list of variable names as atoms.